Globoplox/blah/wiki/stacklang/specification.md

 When declaring a prototype for a function implemented in a scope that cannot be reached during this compiler run, the `fun` keyword can be followed by `extern`.
 See [Referencing other symbols](Referencing-other-symbols).
 In this case, the function must not have a body.

-Some identifier are reserved keywords and should not be used for functions:
+Some identifier are reserved keywords and should not be used for function names:
 - `sizeof`
 - `cast`